Ajit-Kumar/NLP_Work/Fake_News_Classifiers/README.md

 text: the text of the article; could be incomplete

 label: a label that marks the article as potentially unreliable.
 Where 1: unreliable and 0: reliable.

+Methods Used

+1.Bags of word for extracting featues.
+2.TF-IDF

+Classifiers Used

+RandomForest
+Naive Bayes
+SVC
+PassiveAggressiveClassifier